-1. Download the test data from HERE.
-Use your algorithm to generate an image for specified in the README File.
-Further instructions t a FITS image with the name < filename >.fits and the FOV 3.
+- 1. Download the test data from HERE. - Use your algorithm to generate an image for each of the data files.
+For each < filename >.txt file, submit a FITS image with the name < filename >.fits and the FOV specified in the README file.
+Further instructions can be found in the README file. - 3.
 Submit your reconstructed images.
-Compress s all of your reconstructed FITS im ages into a ZIP file.
-Submit th his ZIP file with the required ac Iditional information.
-Method Name: Email: Images: Cr hoose File No file chosen
+Compress all of your reconstructed FITS images into a ZIP file.
+Submit this ZIP file with the required additional information.

-Additional Information (such as website/code links):
+Method Name: Email: Images: Chasse File No file chasen Additional Information (such as website/code links):